TechLabs-Dusseldorf/s2025-ds-1/output/reports/Document data fields and assumptions.md

 | Total Exports              | Electricity exported to other countries.          | – (draws from supply) |
 | Used for pumped storage    | Electricity used to pump water into storage.      | – (draws from supply) |

+5
+The entries "Total renewable energy" and "Total combustible fuels" in the [product] column can be used to aggregate all renewable and combustible energy sources respectively, which is useful for analytics and visualization.